Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 5. Penile Vibratory Stimulation (PVS)

-The newest kid on the block for penile rehabilitation would be penile vibratory stimulation (PVS).
+The newest kid on the block would be PVS.

-PVS was first used to stimulate penile erection and ejaculation in men with spinal cord injury.
-Under this approach, PVS works through the stimulation of nerves along the penile shaft, which will help cause an erection.
+PVS was first used in men with spinal cord injuries to help them with having erections and ejaculations.
+With this same approach, PVS works by arousing the nerves along the penile shaft.
+In doing so, this can help to cause an erection.

-At present, we still don’t have the recommended modality for penile rehabilitation.
-Above all, you should be aware that penile rehabilitation is more effective if you have a relatively good erectile function pre-treatment and has undergone nerve-sparing RP.
-If you have a poor erectile function or have undergone non-nerve-sparing RP due to oncological reasons, you should consider the placement of a penile prosthesis instead.
+As of yet, we still do not have the recommended modality for penile rehabilitation.
+You should be aware that treatment will be more effective if you have had a good erection pre-treatment as well as have gone through a nerve-sparing RP.
+If you have a poor erectile function or have gone through a non-nerve-sparing RP, you should consider a penile prosthesis instead.

 In these cases, you should keep your options open and especially so if your penile rehabilitation strategies fail to stand the test of time.